NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ----------------------

 OpenStudio-HPXML can optionally generate an electric panels output file.

+**Note**: This output file is only available when electric panel load calculation outputs are requested.
+When no load calculation types are specified, the electric panels output file is not generated.
+See :ref:`hpxml_electric_panel_calculations` for more information about specifying electric panel load calculation types.

 The electric panels output file is called ``results_panel.csv`` (or ``.json`` or ``.msgpack``) and located in the run directory.
 Panel breaker spaces and loads can also be found in the ``in.xml`` file.